mikekaminsky/PlaylistMaker/README.md

 >  right: `["myself"]`

-The algorithm then _recursively_ repeats the search on the left (decrementing the search group length) and the right (without decrementing).
+The algorithm then recursively repeats the search on the left (decrementing the number of words in a single search) and the right (without decrementing).

 In the worst-case scenario (no matches >1 word), the algorithm will complete with n(n+1)/2 searches where n is the number of words in the sentence: